Blue Carbon Canada Research Projects

 What is it and why we are studying it

 Blue Carbon Canada is a collaborative research effort to produce a nationwide assessment of the potential for Canada’s oceans to serve as blue carbon.
-We will estimate the extent of potential blue carbon habitats - marsh, seagrass, kelp, soft sediments - in all three of Canada’s oceans, calculate their current carbon drawdown potential, and project this out to 2030 and 2050 under different climate change scenarios.
+In phase 1, we will estimate the extent of potential blue carbon habitats - marsh, seagrass, kelp, soft sediments - in all three of Canada’s oceans, calculate their current carbon drawdown potential, and project this out to 2030 and 2050 under different climate change scenarios.

 Diagram from Eneos Mirai Hub